-Curly hair comes in many forms, and this guide will enlighten you on everything you need to know to care for this type in the best way possible.
+Curly hair comes in many forms, and this guide will teach you everything you need to know to care for this type in the best way possible.
 From how to identify your curls, to how to wash and care for them, with this knowledge you’ll have gorgeous, bouncy curls in no time!

 Wavy hair on the other hand has a slightly different curl pattern because it is typically in between straight and curly hair.
 This means the curls can appear looser and more tousled.
 Whereas coily hair differs again because the characteristics of this hair type means the curl pattern is a lot tighter together.
 Seeing the appearance as more of a ‘Z’ formation.

-3B hair has a tighter corkscrew pattern that tends to be around the width of your little finger.
+3B curly hair has a tighter corkscrew pattern that tends to be around the width of your little finger.
 Definition is key to enhance this curly hair pattern, so working with stronger hold styling products like gels can help keep your curls springy and bouncy for longer.

 Curly hair tends to be quite dry, so it is key to make sure you are not stripping your hair too much of its natural oils.
 We recommend washing only 2-3 times per week with a gentle shampoo like our Vivid Tones Vibrancy Shampoo or our Core Strength Shampoo.
-If you feel like you need to wash more often than that, we recommend using our Curl Quenching Conditioning Wash instead, as the gentler nature of the co-wash will help maintain curly hair’s natural moisture.
-You should also introduce a clarifying shampoo like our Wash & Scrub Detox Pro-Biotic in your routine once every other week, to really purify the scalp from build-up.
+If you feel like you need to wash your curly hair more often than that, we recommend using our Curl Quenching Conditioning Wash instead, as the gentler nature of the co-wash will help maintain curly hair’s natural moisture.
+You could also introduce a clarifying shampoo like our Wash & Scrub Detox Pro-Biotic in your routine once every other week, to really purify the scalp from build-up.
 And don’t forget the conditioner!
 Moisture is super important for any curl type, so make sure you always use a conditioning product every time you wash your curly hair.
-When it comes to deep conditioning you should incorporate a treatment into your routine once a week.
+When it comes to deep conditioning you should incorporate a hair treatment into your curly hair routine once a week.
 This will help maintain your hair’s shine, keeping it soft and healthy too.

 If you want to make sure your curls last until the next wash, it is very important to protect them when you sleep.
 To keep your curly hair from rubbing and pulling on your pillowcase, we recommend using a loose bonnet.
-Make sure to choose the bonnet size based on your hair length, as if you pick one that is too short the curls may shrink too much overnight and look very wonky in the morning.
+Make sure to choose the bonnet size based on your curly hair length, as if you pick one that is too short the curls may shrink overnight and look very wonky in the morning.

 Understanding your hair pattern can help to determine how often to wash your curly hair as well.
 This in turn will again help to protect the structure, leaving your locks shiny and healthy.